 Wait a minute.
 Did this study recommend a low-grade, poorly absorbed form of iron fortification in cereals?
 Because it’s cheap?
 Seriously, why bother?

-A closer look at the first page of this 2003 article revealed that it was a study sponsored by none other than a cereal manufacturer with a direct interest.
+A closer look at the first page revealed it was a study sponsored by none other than a cereal manufacturer with a direct interest.
 This piqued my curiosity.

-Dr Tim O’Shea put together this really useful reference about the different minerals and mineral forms and how bioavailable they are to our bodies.
-Note that metallic iron is not bioavailable.
+Dr Tim O’Shea put together this useful reference regarding minerals and how available they are to our bodies.
+Note that metallic iron is not highly bioavailable.

 So is there another place the iron could be broken down?
 Digestion starts in your mouth and it continues past your stomach to your small intestine, with the aid of your pancreas, liver and gall bladder.
 Iron absorption happens in the duodenum, the first section of your small intestine, and this converts iron from its ferric (Fe3+) to its ferrous (Fe2+) form.